PrashanthGanoji/Konnect/README.md

 # Konnect
  Konnect is a professional networking app.
 It serves as a platform for showcasing peoples work and managing professional identity.It helps in building professional network.
 It also serves as an online portfolio site

-Konnect is based off of a popular professional networking app LinkedIn
+It is based off of a popular professional networking app LinkedIn

 Konnect is a full stack app built using Python, Django, MySql, React(front-end)